Chintansgowda/Docker_Projects/README.md

 # Docker_projects
-A simple Docker projects for practice purpose
+A Dockerfile projects for practice purpose